jmora/mindgraph/pages/object oriented programming.md

 alias:: OOP

-- [[OOP]] is a great programming paradigm, which resulted in it being the most popular programming paradigm (for now)
+- [[OOP]] is a great programming paradigm, which resulted in it being the most popular programming paradigm (for now), and the [[golden hammer]] of choice for many people.
 - As a result of its popularity, it is the most popular programming paradigm for programmers to shoot themselves on their feet, [[OOP]] provides several opportunities that developers use often and with great diligence.
 Popular ones include:
 	- Using inheritance for code sharing (use aggregation or composition), inheritance breaks [[abstraction]]
 	  * Note: inheritance is unnecessary for polymorphism with duck-typing